xWink/Discord-Bot/README.md

 # Want to Contribute?
+All inquiries should be sent to Wink#0001 on Discord.
-I am always open to improving the bot in any way.
+I am always open to improving the bot in any way!
-All inquiries regarding the bot should be sent to xWink on Discord

-ID: Wink#0001